-- (13) The total equalized assessed value of the proposed redevelopment project area has declined for 3 of the last 5 calendar years for which information is available or is increasing at an annual rate that is less than the balance of the municipality for 3 of the last 5 calendar years for which information is available or is increasing at an annual rate that is less than the Consumer Price Index for Urban Consumers published by the United States All Department of Labor or successor agency for 3 of the last 5 calendar years for which information is available. - (c) "Industrial park" means an area in a blighted or conservation area suitable for use by any manufacturing, industrial, research or transportation enterprise, facilities to include but not be limited to factories, mills, processing plants, assembly plants, packing plants, industrial distribution fabricating plants, centers, warehouses, repair overhaul or service facilities, freight terminals, research facilities, test facilities or railroad facilities. - (d) "Industrial park conservation area" means an area within the boundaries of a redevelopment project area located within the territorial limits of a municipality that is a labor surplus municipality or within $1\ 1/2$ miles of the territorial limits of a municipality that is a labor surplus municipality if the area is annexed to the municipality; which area is zoned
+- (c) "Industrial park" means an area in a blighted or conservation area suitable for use by any manufacturing, industrial, research transportation enterprise, or facilities to include but not be limited to factories, mills, processing plants, assembly plants, packing plants, fabricating plants, industrial distribution centers. warehouses, repair overhaul or service facilities, freight terminals, research facilities, test facilities or railroad facilities. - (d) "Industrial park conservation area" means an area within the boundaries of a redevelopment project area located within the territorial limits of a municipality that is a labor surplus municipality or within 1 1/2 miles of the territorial limits of a municipality that is a labor surplus municipality if the area is annexed to the municipality; which area is zoned as industrial no later than at the time the municipality by ordinance designates the redevelopment project area, and which

-- as industrial no later than at the time the municipality by 1 2 ordinance designates the redevelopment project area, and which includes both vacant land suitable for use as an 3 industrial park and a blighted area or conservation area 4 5 contiguous to such vacant land. - (e) "Labor surplus municipality" means a municipality in which, at any time during the 6 months before the municipality by ordinance designates an industrial park conservation area, the unemployment rate was over 6% and was also 100% or more of the national average unemployment rate for that same time as published in the United States Department of Labor Bureau of Labor Statistics publication entitled "The Employment Situation" or its successor publication.
-For the purpose of this subsection, if unemployment rate statistics for the municipality are not available, the unemployment rate in the municipality shall be deemed to be the same as the unemployment rate in the principal county in which the municipality is located. - (f) "Municipality" shall mean а city, village, incorporated town, or a township that is located in the unincorporated portion of a county with 3 million or more inhabitants, if the county adopted an ordinance that approved the township's redevelopment plan. - (g) "Initial Sales Tax Amounts" means the amount of taxes paid under the Retailers' Occupation Tax Act, Use Tax Act, Service Use Tax Act, the Service Occupation Tax Act, the transactions at places located in a State Sales Tax Boundary during the calendar year 1985.
+- area includes both vacant land suitable for use as an industrial park and a blighted area or conservation area contiguous to such vacant land. - (e) "Labor surplus municipality" means a municipality in 4 5 which, at any time during the 6 months before the municipality by ordinance designates an industrial park conservation area, 6 7 the unemployment rate was over 6% and was also 100% or more of the national average unemployment rate for that same time as 8 9 published in the United States Department of Labor Bureau of publication 10 Labor Statistics entitled "The Employment 11 Situation" or its successor publication.
+For the purpose of 12 this subsection, if unemployment rate statistics for the 13 municipality are not available, the unemployment rate in the 14 municipality shall be deemed to be the same as the unemployment 15 rate in the principal county in which the municipality is 16 located. - (f) "Municipality" shall mean a city, village, incorporated town, or a township that is located in the unincorporated portion of a county with 3 million or more inhabitants, if the county adopted an ordinance that approved the township's redevelopment plan. - (g) "Initial Sales Tax Amounts" means the amount of taxes paid under the Retailers' Occupation Tax Act, Use Tax Act, Service Use Tax Act, the Service Occupation Tax Act, the Municipal Retailers' Occupation Tax Act, and the Municipal Service Occupation Tax Act by retailers and servicemen on transactions at places located in a State Sales Tax Boundary during the calendar year 1985.